rems-project/cn-tutorial/docs/getting-started/tutorials/lists.md

 verifying list-manipulating functions.
 First, `append`.

-Here is its specification (in a separate file, because we'll want to use it multiple times below.)
+Here is its specification (in a separate file, because we'll want to use it multiple times below).

 ```c title="exercises/list/append.h"
 --8<--